duyet/monorepo/apps/blog/_posts/2024/05/clickhouse-mergetree.md

   - ClickHouse on Kubernetes
 slug: /2024/05/clickhouse-mergetree.html
 thumbnail: /media/2024/05/clickhouse-mergetree-parts-merge.png
-description: From the beginning of this series ClickHouse on Kubernetes, you can now set up your first single-node ClickHouse server.
-Let's dive into creating your first table and understanding the basic concepts behind the ClickHouse engine, its data storage, and some cool features.
+description: After starting this series ClickHouse on Kubernetes, you can now configure your first single-node ClickHouse server.
+Let's dive into creating your first table and understanding the basic concepts behind the ClickHouse engine, its data storage, and some cool features
 ---

-From the beginning of this series [ClickHouse on Kubernetes](https://blog.duyet.net/2024/03/clickhouse-on-kubernetes.html), you can now set up your first single-node ClickHouse server.
-Let's dive into creating your first table and understanding the basic concepts behind the ClickHouse engine, its data storage, and some cool features.
+After starting this series [ClickHouse on Kubernetes](https://blog.duyet.net/2024/03/clickhouse-on-kubernetes.html), you can now configure your first single-node ClickHouse server.
+Let's dive into creating your first table and understanding the basic concepts behind the ClickHouse engine, its data storage, and some cool features

 1. [Creating a Basic Table](#creating-a-basic-table)
 1. [MergeTree Engine](#mergetree-engine)